Asian stocks plunge on US-China trade war worries

 Oil companies Exxon and Chevron will report results on Friday.
 The government will also release its employment report for July on Friday.

 Qualcomm fell 2.7% after the chipmaker gave investors a surprisingly weak profit and revenue forecast because of problems in China.
-A ban on exports to China's Huawei, which is part of the ongoing trade war between the U.S. and China, hangs over the company.
+A ban on exports to Chinese tech giant Huawei hangs over the company.

+JAPAN-KOREA TENSION: Japan's Cabinet approved removing South Korea from a list of countries with preferential trade status, stepping up pressure in a dispute over export controls and compensation for wartime Korean laborers.
+The decision increases controls on exports of dozens of products with possible military uses.
+It follows a requirement for approval of sales to South Korea of materials used in semiconductors, smartphones and other high-tech devices.
+South Korea's government expressed "deep regret" and said it will respond.

-ENERGY: Benchmark U.S. crude jumped 99 cents to $54.94 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude jumped $1 to $54.95 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged $4.53 on Thursday — its biggest drop in more than four years — to $53.95.
-Brent crude, used to price international oils, soared $1.51 to $62.01 per barrel in London.
+Brent crude, used to price international oils, soared $1.43 to $61.93 per barrel in London.
 It fell $4.55 the previous session to $60.50.